Sairamakrishnen/Azure-Virtual-Network/bastion/README.md

-This example shows how to create a bastion host resource in vnet using azure cloudshell.
+This example shows how to create a bastion host in vnet using azure powershell scripts.

 ## Assuming the following steps are created:
 1. Create a resource group.